 What Are Illinois Child Support Guidelines?

-Overall, the state uses the Income Shares model, although judges may consider a slightly different range of factors in high net worth divorces.
+Overall, the state uses the Income Shares model to calculate child support, although judges may consider a slightly different range of factors in high net worth divorces.
 The Income Shares model follows the principle that both parents should contribute financially to their children in proportion to their income.

 Both parents’ net income and the number of children they have are some variables in the formula.
-Each child support case is unique, and your marital settlement agreement attorney can assess the nuances of your case.
+If your situation is complicated, your marital settlement agreement attorney can assess the nuances of your case.

 How Is Child Support Calculated in Illinois?